Lynceusthepotato/personal-tracker-fe/README.md

   - PostgreSQL
   - add Lombok plugin
   - create a category table following the init.sql on the Resource folder
-  - check + update the backend application.properties port following your own devices
+  - check + update port following your own pref

 How to:
  - npm i